What Is BSBY (Bloomberg’s Short-Term Bank Yield) Index?

 Can I buy BSBY hedges?

-Our understanding is that at this time only BofA is offering BSBY hedges, but other swap dealers are working on building out their models to offer the same.
+Our understanding is that at this time only BofA and PNC are offering BSBY hedges, but other swap dealers are working on building out their models to offer the same.

 In May, the CME announced they’ll be launching BSBY futures, which should be available for trading in Q3 with OTC clearing of swaps introduced as soon as Q4.
 The availability of BSBY futures and cleared swaps will be in addition to SOFR-based instruments.